Milnor fibre boundary of a non-isolated surface singularity: Open problems

 \begin{bekezdes}\labelpar{O5} In the case of arrangements, can the combinatorics of the arrangement be recovered from $\partial F$?
 (We conjecture that yes.) \end{bekezdes}

-\begin{bekezdes}\labelpar{O2} Classify/characterize all the `Milnor--fiber contact structures' induced on 3--manifolds realized as $\partial F$, cf. (\ref{CONTACT}).
-Are there natural families when one can classify all the Stein fillings of the Milnor--fiber (or all the) contact structures ?
-Find examples when the Milnor--fiber contact structure (besides the Milnor fiber) has other Stein filling as well. \end{bekezdes}
+\begin{bekezdes}\labelpar{O2} \ix{contact structure} Classify/characterize all the `Milnor fiber contact structures' induced on 3--manifolds realized as $\partial F$, cf. \ref{CONTACT}.
+Are there natural families for which one can classify all the Stein fillings of the Milnor fiber (or all the) contact structures ?
+Find examples when the Milnor fiber contact structure (besides the Milnor fiber) has other Stein fillings as well. \end{bekezdes}

-\begin{bekezdes}\labelpar{O10} Compute the Seiberg--Witten invariants, or more generally, the Heegaard--Floer homologies (or generalized versions of the lattice homologies) for those 3--manifolds $\partial F$ which are rational homology spheres.
-How are they related with the signature of $F$?
+\begin{bekezdes}\labelpar{O10} Compute the Seiberg--Witten invariants, or more generally, the Heegaard Floer homologies (or generalized versions of the lattice homologies) for those 3--manifolds $\partial F$ which are rational homology spheres.
+How are they related to the signature of $F$?
 Is there any analogue of the Seiberg--Witten Invariant Conjecture of the first author and Nicolaescu, cf. \cite{NeNi,Ninv}? \end{bekezdes} \ix{Seiberg--Witten invariants}\ix{Heegaard Floer homology} \ix{Nicolaescu}

-\begin{bekezdes}\labelpar{O11} Clarify the open question (\ref{OP1}) (i.e. determine the resolution of the real analytic variety $\{(u,v,w)\in (\bfc^3,0)\, :\, u^mv^{m'}w^n=|w|^{k}\}^+$). \end{bekezdes}
+\begin{bekezdes}\labelpar{O11} Clarify the open question \ref{OP1} (i.e. determine the resolution of the real analytic variety $\{(u,v,w)\in (\bfc^3,0)\, :\, u^mv^{m'}w^n=|w|^{k}\}^+$). \end{bekezdes}